pssst/pssst/README.md

 Decryption of the received `nonce` and `body` is done in the following steps:

 1. Decrypt the nonce with PKCS#1 OAEP and the receivers private key.
-2. Decrypt the data with AES-256 (CFB8, no padding) using the first 32
-   bytes from the decrypted message code as key and the last 16 bytes as IV.
+2. Decrypt the data with AES-256 (CBC mode, PKCS#5 padding) using the first 32 bytes from the decrypted message code as key and the last 16 bytes as IV.

 All encrypted data is exchanged as JSON object in the request / response body